About us

 Background

 Thailand has had a checkered political history since its first steps towards democratic forms of government in 1932, when the absolute monarchy was overthrown.
-Since that time, there have been numerous cases of politically motivated arrests, jailings and murders.
+Since that time, there have been numerous cases of politically motivated arrests, jailings and murders, often perpetrated by state officials – usually the military – operating with impunity.

 As Thailand’s politics became more vigorous and divided following the 2006 military coup, arrests and imprisoning through accusations of lese majeste and acts against “national security” have become increasingly common.
 Lese majeste and the Computer Crimes Act are used by governments and political figures to denounce opponents and to protect privileges and positions.
 We are deeply concerned and alarmed regarding the political uses of lese majeste and other repressive laws in Thailand.
 Specifically, we were troubled by the vigorous pursuit of lese majeste cases and so-called computer crimes by the Democrat Party-led coalition government that came to power, with military and palace backing, in December 2008.

 Lese majeste is defined as: “anyone who defames, insults or threatens the king, the queen, the crown prince or the regent” (Article 112 of the Thai penal code).
-While the lese majeste law has been criticized for many years as “draconian,” the Democrat Party proposes to further strengthen the law and accelerate on-going investigations and prosecutions of those accused of lese majeste.
+While the lese majeste law has been criticized for many years as “draconian.”
+However, the law is used far more widely than the those words would normally cover.
+There have been charges and accusations against persons accused of defaming a royal dog, a princess and dead and legendary kings.
+The law has also been applied to alleged offenses committed outside Thailand.

 28 02 2009